apache/brpc/docs/en/bvar_c++.md

 template <typename Tp>
 class Status : public Variable;
 ```

 # bvar::PassiveStatus

-Display the value according to our needs.
-In some cases, we are not able to set_value nor set_value in a certain time interval.
+Display the value when needed.
+In some cases, we are not able to actively set_value nor set_value in a certain time interval.
 We'd better print it out when needed, user can pass in the print-out callback function to achieve this.
 ```c++
 // Display a updated-by-need value.
 This is done by passing in an user callback
 // which is called to produce the value.